seepick/cccontact/interview_tom/final_content.md

 * they are mostly vertically (standing; no floorwork); at CI we roll over each other on the floor
   * they are walking with very nice movements
   * CI is a three-dimensional spherical space, were every bodypart can be a foot (pushed against the ground)
-* lindy hop is using very strong acrobatics, which zuuk also does a little
+* lindy hop is using very strong acrobatics, which zouk also does a little
   * e.g. taking/lifting people on your body (core/center)

 ## if you need to pick a dance style, which one would come closest to CI?